nazanindev/finance-spark-pipeline/README.md

 # finance-spark-pipeline

-A Databricks Community Edition / local PySpark personal finance pipeline that turns raw Chase credit card CSV exports into a medallion-architecture Delta Lake pipeline.
+PySpark personal finance pipeline that turns raw Chase credit card CSV exports into a medallion-architecture Delta Lake pipeline.

 > **Intentionally overengineered.** The data is a few thousand rows of personal credit card transactions — pandas would be faster and simpler.
 The point is to practice Spark, Delta Lake, and medallion architecture patterns at a scale where mistakes are cheap, before applying them where they actually matter.